-Additional resources are available to support your academic success and well-being, including academic support services, library research help, computer and technology support, food security support, and emergency funding.
-See the "Student Success Resources" link on the Canvas course page for more information about these services.
+Additional resources are available to support your academic success and well-being, including academic support services like tutoring or peer mentors, library research help, computer and technology support, food security support, and emergency funding.
+See the "Student success resources" and "Well-being and mental health" pages in the Brightspace course orientation module for more information about these services.